Deployment¶

 - (Optional) Run all

-tests verbosely:
+pytesttests verbosely:

 uv run pytest -v -s tests